humanmade/altis-cloud/docs/usage.md

 ## What data is collected for page view statistics?

-Page Views are only collected as an aggregate count and do not contain any personal information about your visitors.
+Page Views are collected as an aggregate count from the CDN access logs Altis stores.
+For further information, consult the Altis data processing addendum.

 ## How much usage do I need?